 Isaac Briggs[1]Isaac Briggs to Thomas Jefferson, Founders Online, National Archives, founders.archives.gov/documents/Jefferson/01-40-02-0290 accessed 12 May 2022.
 [Original source: The Papers of Thomas Jefferson, … Continue reading

 Isaac Briggs (1763–1825) had recently been appointed Surveyor General of the Mississippi Territory.
-He was a friend of Jefferson and fellow member of the American Philosophical Society.
 Just days after Robert Fulton plied his new steamboat on the Hudson, Briggs and William Longstreet powered a five-mile stint on the Savannah River powered by their recently patented steam engine.
 Throughout his life, he was a devout Quaker and active abolitionist.[2]“Isaac Briggs,” Wikipedia, en.wikipedia.org/wiki/Isaac_Briggs accessed 2 June 2022.

-Briggs had been working with Jefferson to develop the technology to calculate longitude without the need for a chronometer (see March 1, 1803) and was the secretary of the American Board of Agriculture of which Meriwether Lewis was also a member (see also March 2, 1803).
+Not only had Briggs been working with Jefferson to develop the technology to calculate longitude without the need for a chronometer (see March 1, 1803), he was the secretary of the American Board of Agriculture of which Lewis was also a member (see also March 2, 1803).

 Experience the Lewis and Clark Trail